kaspar030/RIOT/examples/suit_update/README.md

 When executing $RIOTBASE/dist/tools/ethos:

-    $ sudo ./start_network.sh /dev/ttyACM0 riot0 fd00::1/64
+    $ sudo ./start_network.sh /dev/ttyACM0 tap0 2001:db8::1/64

-A tap interface named "riot0" is setup. fe80::1/64 is set up as it's link local address and fd00:dead:beef::1/128 as the "lo" unique link local address.
+A tap interface named "tap0" is setup. fe80::1/64 is set up as it's link local address and fd00:dead:beef::1/128 as the "lo" unique link local address.

-Also fd00::1/64 is configured- as a prefix for the network.
-It also sets-up a route to the fd00::1/64 subnet threw fe80::2.
+Also 2001:db8::1/64 is configured- as a prefix for the network.
+It also sets-up a route to the 2001:db8::1/64 subnet through fe80::2.
 Where fe80::2 is the default link local address of the UHCP interface.

 Finally when:

-    $ sudo ip address add fd01::1/128 dev riot0
+    $ sudo ip address add 2001:db8::1/128 dev tap0

-We are adding a routable address to the riot0 tap interface.
-The device can now send messages to the the coap server threw the riot0 tap interface.
+We are adding a routable address to the tap0 tap interface.
+The device can now send messages to the the coap server through the tap0 tap interface.
 You could use a different address for the coap server as long as you also add a routable address, so:

-    $ sudo ip address add $(SUIT_COAP_SERVER) dev riot0
+    $ sudo ip address add $(SUIT_COAP_SERVER) dev tap0

+When using a border router the same thing is happening although the node is no longer reachable through its link local address but routed through to border router so we can reach it with its global address.

 NOTE: if we weren't using a local server you would need to have ipv6 support on your network or use tunneling.